Californication (TV series): Critical response

-The critical reaction for the first season of Californication has been generally favorable, with a weighted average score on Metacritic of 72 out of 100 based on 23 reviews, indicating "generally favorable reviews".
+The critical reaction for the first season of Californication was generally favorable, with a weighted average score on Metacritic of 72 out of 100 based on 23 reviews, indicating "generally favorable reviews".
 American critic Nathan Rabin, though, gave the season an "F" rating on The A.V.
 Club, calling it "insufferable".

 Ratings

 The season finale of the show's second season, on December 14, 2008, drew 615,000 viewers, with a combined total of 937,000 for the evening, retaining less than 50% of its lead-in from the season-three finale of Dexter.
 Season three steadily gained viewership, and the show was quickly picked up for a fourth season by Showtime.

 Awards and nominations

 The show and the lead actor, David Duchovny, were both nominated for Golden Globes in 2007; Duchovny won the lead actor award, but the award for best TV series in this category went to Extras.